List of Bob's Burgers characters: Bob Belcher

 As shown in the flashback during "Father of the Bob", the Burger of the Day special stems from an incident in which he customized a burger by adding chives and sour cream to it, calling it "Baby You Can Chive My Car".
 He tried to serve it to one of Big Bob's regular customers who normally ordered a tuna melt, but Big Bob threw the burger away in front of the whole diner.
 Ten years later, still resentful over not being allowed to cook the way he wanted, Bob turned down Big Bob's offer of a partnership in the diner and opened his own restaurant.

 Bob prides himself on giving the customer a quality meal and goes the extra mile to ensure that by choosing fresh ingredients he gets from the local farmer's markets and co-ops.
 His biggest accomplishment is the 'Meatsiah', a concoction that consists of a steak tartare center with a medium-well cooked burger surrounding it and a burger Wellington surrounding the burger.
 Bob is allergic to shellfish, particularly lobster, as it causes his face to swell any time he eats it.
-This is a problem, as the (nameless) seaside town where the Belchers live has an annual lobster festival (which Bob hates because it takes away from his business).
+This is a problem, as the seaside town where the Belchers live has an annual lobster festival (which Bob hates because it takes away from his business).
 Bob, along with Linda, enjoys drinking and many of the episode gags involve Bob or Linda getting drunk, usually from wine.
-Bob also has a tendency to take mind-altering substances such as crack in "Sheesh!
+Bob also has a tendency to take mind-altering substances such as crack cocaine in "Sheesh!
 Cab, Bob?", absinthe in "An Indecent Thanksgiving Proposal", pain relievers in "Housetrap", and his pain medication in "Burgerboss".

 Bob is a tall, paunchy, and swarthy chef.
 He has male pattern baldness and a bushy mustache (which is what initially attracted his bride-to-be to him).
 He has olive skin, and feathered bangs swooping down on his forehead.
 He wears a pale-grey, short-sleeved t-shirt usually donned with a white apron with a breast pocket with a pen peeking out of it; dark-grey chefs pants; and black kitchen clogs with white socks shown on the top near where his pants end.